 Martial artists who studied Japanese and Chinese martial arts developed Taekwondo in Korea between the 1940s and 1950s.

-Taekwondo employs several striking techniques, as well as a blocking and take-down system.
-Several people have tried this kind of martial arts and found it too tough to learn because of its complexity.
+Taekwondo employs several striking techniques and a blocking and take-down system.
+Because of its complexity, several people have tried this kind of martial arts and found it too tough to learn.

-Athletes and other people are using taekwondo as part of their strength and speed training.
-You can accomplish more in taekwondo than you can in two other martial arts combined.
+Athletes and other people use taekwondo as part of their strength and speed training.
+You can accomplish more in taekwondo than in two other martial arts combined.

 At least, that’s what some martial arts instructors preach.
-This art focuses on head kicks, jumping kicks, spinning kicks, and other kicking techniques.
+This art focuses on head, jumping, and spinning kicks and other kicking techniques.

 “Ottogi” Dae Hwan Kim, “Pretty Boy” Kwon Won Il, and ONE Lightweight Kickboxing World Champion Region “The Immortal” Eersel are some of the athletes that utilize it.